-Below, we provide an overview of our operations in 2021.
-The current geopolitical crisis is creating critical challenges for our company and business.
-See also "Introduction and Explanatory Note" and "Risk Factors-Risks Related to the Current Global Political, Regulatory and Economic Environment, and Risks Related to Our Business and Industry."
+Below, we provide an overview of our operations in 2022.
+The ongoing geopolitical crisis continues to raise critical challenges for our company and business.
+See also Introduction and Explanatory Note" and "Risk Factors - Risks Related to the Current Global Political, Regulatory and Economic Environment, and - Risks Related to Our Business and Industry."